arangodb/docs/3.7/data-modeling-operational-factors.md

 ----------------

-The ArangoDB cluster _partitions_ your collections into one or more _shards_ across multiple _DBServers_.
+The ArangoDB cluster _partitions_ your collections into one or more _shards_ across multiple _DB-Servers_.
 This enables efficient _horizontal scaling_:
 It allows you to store much more data, since ArangoDB distributes the data automatically to the different servers.
 In many situations one can also reap a benefit in data throughput, again because the load can be distributed to